 My high-end amplifier has failed, how much will repairs cost?

-I’d be happy to provide an estimate once we’ve determined precisely what’s gone wrong and why.
+I’d be happy to provide an estimate once we’ve diagnosed the fault/s and determined what remedial work will be needed.

 Assessment

-It’s like asking a mechanic for a quote over the phone to fix a car with unknown problems or asking a surgeon for a quote on surgery before they’ve seen the patient.
-It’s pointless, but more importantly, it highlights a lack of understanding around what complex technical repair work like this involves:
+Any answer will likely be wrong, so there is little place for guesswork in technical repair scenarios.
+It’s no different from asking a mechanic for a quote over the phone to fix a car with unknown problems or asking a surgeon for a quote on surgery before they’ve seen the patient.
+If these scenarios seem silly, then you’ve understood the point I’m making here.

 Technics SE-A5